 Other women were not so fortunate.
 Noor Inayat Khan, code name Madeleine, was a radio operator in France.
 After her entire team was ambushed and arrested, she was betrayed to the Gestapo by a French national hoping for a large reward.
 Khan did not break during interrogation and attempted escape from her captors several times.
 Sent to Dachau in September 1944, she was executed upon arrival.
 Violette Szabo, an agent inserted into Limoges, faced a similar fate at Ravensbrück.
 She was 23 years old.

-The stories of the SEO’s “irregular” women transcend male and female: they are human stories of daring, courage, and sacrifice.
-Khan, Szabo, Hallowes, Wake, and many other SEO agents were awarded the George Cross, the second highest civil award for British citizens, for their service to the nation.
+The stories of the SOE’s “irregular” women transcend male and female: they are human stories of daring, courage, and sacrifice.
+Sansom, followed by Szabo and Khan posthumously, were the first women to be awarded the George Cross, Britain’s highest bravery award for civilians and equivalent to the Victoria Cross for the Armed Forces; others such as Wake got the next-ranked George Medal.
+Although fighting, they were not in the Armed Forces because the women’s corps were not allowed in combat: they had to join the volunteer FANY (still existing), the uniform you see in Sansom’s and Wake’s pictures.”
 The number of medals awarded posthumously is testament to the dangers SOE agents willingly accepted as the cost of protecting freedom.
 Their names are not common, but neither was their courage or accomplishments.
 The men and women of the Special Operations Executive dedicated their lives to helping Europe escape Hitler’s shadow.

 The George Cross